• Skip to primary navigation

 Grouper filet on parchment.

 Choose fresh grouper at a seafood market that has a high turnover.
-Look for filets that feel firm to the touch, not squishy or too soft.
+Look for fresh fish filets that feel firm to the touch, not squishy or too soft.
 They should smell like the sea, without an overly "fishy" odor.

 blackening seasonings in white bowls, cube of butter.